Charles Lavigne: Transition to Sri Lanka

 After his apostolic visit, he stayed at Uclés school in Spain and later at Balardi College in France.
-While in Europe, Bishop Charles came to know that he was relieved from his position of Vicar Apostolic of Kottayam.
+While in Europe, Bishop Lavigne came to know that he was relieved from his position of Vicar Apostolic of Kottayam.
 So he did not return to Kerala to accept any gratitude from the people he served for eight years.

-During his stay in France, he was appointed as the Coadjutor Vicar Apostolic of Madagascar, France with effect from 8 May 1897.
+During his stay in France, he was appointed the Coadjutor Vicar Apostolic of Madagascar, France with effect from 8 May 1897.
 Bishop Jean-Baptiste Cazet, S.J. was the Vicar Apostolic of Madagascar at that time.
 The French government did not agree with Charles' appointment.
 So, he helped the local bishops in their pastoral ministry.
-Soon, Bishop Charles was appointed as the first bishop of the newly established Diocese of Trincomalee in Sri Lanka on 27 August 1898.
+Soon, Bishop Charles was appointed the first bishop of the newly established Diocese of Trincomalee in Sri Lanka on 27 August 1898.
 He reached the new diocese in November 1898 and took charge.

 Contributions in Trincomalee

-Bishop Charles converted many to Catholic faith.
+Lavigne converted many to Catholic faith.
 He opened a public library at Batticaloa in 1907 to keep communication with the non-Christians.
 He constructed many churches and reconstructed the old ones.